Change management communication: how to improve it, and what to keep in mind?

 “Why do we need this change?
 We don’t need it, and we don’t want it.”

 Unless a plan for implementing change is presented, employees will quickly return to the status quo.
 For example, despite the arrangement that all communication are now conducted on Asana, employees may exchange messages and send files with company data via WhatsApp. since it is more convenient and they don’t see a problem.
 Ultimately, they ignore the change in communication protocols.
+This scenario highlights how insufficient change management communication allows legacy behaviors to persist and erodes the effectiveness of new tools.

 At this stage, here’s what to communicate: